2stacks/2stacks.github.io/_posts/2019-08-05-bare-metal-to-kubernetes-part-1.md

 - 1 x Router/Firewall to provide inter-vlan routing and Internet access.

 ## Lab Setup
-My lab environment is representative of a typical [Brownfield] deployment so disregard the randomness of names, interfaces, vlans etc.  The goal is not to confuse but to demonstrate a more complex network configuration than is found in the MAAS documentation.
+My lab environment is representative of a typical [brownfield] deployment so disregard the randomness of names, interfaces, vlans etc.  The goal is not to confuse but to demonstrate a more complex network configuration than is found in the MAAS documentation.